ziprangga/bristle/README.md

 ## Permissions and Privacy Notice for macOS

-To perform cleanup app effectively, **Bristo** requires specific permissions when running on macOS.
+To perform app cleanup effectively, **Bristo** requires specific permissions when running on macOS.
 Below is a detailed explanation:

-### Access Data from other Application (Automation Permission)
+### Access Data from other Application

-Bristo interacts with automation like "osascript" or "command (lsbom)" to do some job like get bom log and ask user it truly need to kill process from app that want to remove.

-**This permission is required.**

-- Without this permission, Bristo cannot do some automation.
+Bristo may prompt for Access Data from other Application because it uses system APIs to inspect or query other apps safely — for example, reading BOM logs, metadata, or identifying running processes.

+- This prompt appears even if Bristo only reads harmless metadata — no actual control or modification of other apps is performed.

+- Denying this permission does not prevent scanning or viewing files.

-  This permission can be skipped but some function that need it maybe will fail and need to do manually.
+- You can skip granting this permission; any step that depends on it may need to be done manually.
-  **will be improve in the future so this permission not needed**

-**How to Grant Access:**
+**How to Grant Access Data from other Application (Optional)**

-1. Go to **System Preferences → Security & Privacy → Privacy → Automation**.
+1. open System Preferences → Security & Privacy → Privacy → Automation.
-2. Ensure **Bristo** is allowed to control Finder.
+2. Ensure **Bristo** is allowed.
 3. Restart the application after granting this permission.

 ### Access to Full Disk (Full Disk Access Permission)

-Bristo interacts with many location **like** **~/Library/Containe** where this protected by TCC in Mac System,

-location scan can be inspect in the code.
+Bristo needs access to protected locations, such as ~/Library/Containers, which are restricted by macOS’s security system.
+This access allows Bristo to safely move files or folders to the Trash during cleanup operations.

-**This permission is required.**
+This permission is required.
-Without this permission, Bristo cannot move files or folders inside **~/Library/Containe** to the Trash.
+Without it, Bristo cannot remove some files or folders inside these protected locations.
+You can skip granting this permission, but any restricted files will need to be deleted manually.
-This permission can be skipped but for folder or file inside **~/Library/Containe** that need access using this permission, need delete manually.

-**How to Grant Full Disk Access:**
+**How to Grant Full Disk Access**

-1. Go to **System Preferences → Security & Privacy → Privacy → Full Disk Access**.
+1.Open System Preferences → Security & Privacy → Privacy → Full Disk Access.
 2. Ensure **Bristo** in the list and enabled.
 3. Restart the application after granting this permission.

-#### Inspect the code for more information and to know what the code doing and trigger Permission and Privacy.
+#### Inspect the Code (Optional)
+The source code shows which operations and locations may trigger these permissions for transparency and safety.

 ---